nirtamir2/ai-sdk-slides/slides.md

 [Vercel SDK](https://sdk.vercel.ai/docs/introduction)

 <!--
-Here's the documentation for the Vercel AI SDK.
-It's a comprehensive resource that we'll be referring to throughout our discussion.
+Here"s the documentation for the Vercel AI SDK.
+It"s a comprehensive resource that we"ll be referring to throughout our discussion.
 I encourage you to explore it further after this presentation.
 -->

 ---